ecoruh/aCloudGuru-DynamoDB/IR_README.md

 - This course relies on setting up a platform in order to run commands and scripts against AWS DynamoDB.
 - The course gives 4 options to run AWS CLI commands and Python scripts, Windows, OSX, Linux and EC2.
 - You can save time to focus on setting up one platform.
-- My recommendation is to skip EC2, don’t waste your time setting it up.
+- If you have a fast Internet connection skip EC2, don’t waste your time setting it up.
 I’ll explain why at the end.

 ### Windows
 - The Windows command-line does not like quotes the way that they're shown in the demos.
 Use a bash shell like Git or Cygwin.